USGS-R/training-curriculum/content/intro-curriculum/I_Repeat-Reproduce.md

 Now that's better.
 In short, if an obvious vector or primitive solution exists, use that.
 If those aren't clear and you need to use a loop, don't be afraid to use one.
 There are plenty of examples where a vectorized solution exists for a loop, but it may be difficult to code and understand.
 Personally, I think it is possible to go too far down the vectorized path.
 Do it when it makes sense, otherwise take advantage of the `for` loop!
 You can always try and speed things up after you have got your code working the first time.

-Exercise 1
+Exercise 2
 ----------

 For this exercise we are going to practice using control structures.
-We are going to make a plot of DO vs water temperature for each site in our dataset.
+Let's recreate the DO vs water temp scatter plots from Exercise 1, only complete them for every site in the data frame.

 1. Create a for loop that loops through each site and creates a plot.
 Don't save the plot, just have it render in the plot window.
-Hint: use `unique(intro_df$site_no)` to get a vector of sites.
 2. Let's imagine that we had one site that we knew had bad data, and we don't want to render a plot for it.
 Add a conditional statement to your loop that skips the plotting code for this particular site.

+You'll probably notice this takes a lot less code than in Exercise 1.
+Imagine if you had 50 sites to make plots for - manually creating them would take a long time.
+Plus, you can quickly change the format of plots in the loop and re-run them all.

 Functions in R
 --------------